tylerprehl/top-shopping-cart/README.md

 - create generic Cart page
   - may need another component like ItemInCart
 - media query Menu button (to avoid squishing NavBar circles)
+- figure out how to change background between Home and other pages

 ### Main Takeaways
 - TBD